It’s good to have a healthy body.

 The instrument of the body — no matter how healthy or strong it may be — can only serve its purpose best when guided by a Wise and Virtuous mind.
-Thus a thoughtful mind is essential to handle the body properly, else it’ll be like a ship without a captain, or like a “loose cannon”…
+Thus, a thoughtful mind is essential to handle the body properly, else it’ll be like a ship without a captain, or like a ‘loose cannon etc.

 Four things are said to be common in animals and a sense-blind person with an unhealthy mind: eating, sleeping, mating, and defending.
 Having the belly filled and empty mind is nothing but the animal nature.
 The effects of such conditioned consciousness are so overwhelming that we remain in body-consciousness till the death of the physical body.
-As a result, we never get to take off from the levels of falsehood and selfishness into the heights of realization of our Mool (Root, Source, Truth, Origin, Jot…).
+As a result, we never get to take off from the levels of falsehood and selfishness into the heights of Mool Abidance.

-Thus, since the body is an instrument in the hands of the mind, it can not serve its purpose well if it is guided by a vitiated mind — a mind that is weak (or empty), sense-blind, selfish, corrupt, deceptive, unrighteous, untruthful, fearful, Bikaar-ridden, doubt-ridden, ego-ridden, poisoned by ill thoughts-stuff, lacking the Divine understanding, etc.
+Thus, since the body is an instrument in the hands of the mind, it can not serve its purpose well if it is guided by a vitiated mind — a mind that is weak (or empty), sense-blind, selfish, corrupt, deceptive, unrighteous, untruthful, fear-ridden, Bikaar-ridden, doubt-ridden, ego-ridden, poisoned by ill thoughts-stuff, lacking the Divine understanding etc.

 However, our doubt-ridden mind has veiled these Divine Qualities.
-The purpose of human birth is to awaken these Divine Qualities within by removing doubts so that we all may know and understand our Divine status (Jot Saroop).
-If we do not strive to reach that Goal of the human birth, than there is no difference between us and the animal.
-This is the Gurbani’s edict (ਫੈਸਲਾ) in nutshell.
+The purpose of human birth is to awaken these Divine Qualities within by removing doubts so that we all may know and understand our True status (Jot Saroop).
+If we do not strive to reach that Goal of the human birth, than there is no difference between us and animals.
+This is the Gurbani’s edict (ਫੈਸਲਾ).

 The history reports many people have reached the level marked by the Gurbani.
-The case in point is Baba Nanak, Bhagats, and many more throughout the world.
+The case in point is the Gurus, Bhagats, and many more.
 They all added to the glory of the mankind.